Jinzhou Medical University

 Jinzhou Medical University (锦州医科大学 (Jǐnzhōu yīkē dàxué)) is a university located in Jinzhou city, Liaoning province, north eastern China.
-JZMU ranks in the top 10 medical universities in China and the top 350 medical university in the world, making it a prestigious university for medical scholars to attend.

 Founded in 1946, the school developed in to Jinzhou Medical College in 1958 and Liaoning Medical University in 2006.
 JZMU took its current name in 2016.
 The campus covers 1,140,000 square meters and lies in the north of the city.
 There are 16 teaching departments, 98 teaching offices, 56 teaching laboratories, 4 affiliated comprehensive hospitals and 169 bases for teaching and practice.

 The university's curriculum comprises 21 specialized undergraduate subjects, 32 master's degree programs and 1 doctor degree program.
 Six kinds of education are offered in JZMU: general high education, state-owned privately run education, adult education, vocational education, online education and international students' education.

 Among the faculty members, there are 823 full-time teachers, 74 of whom have been granted a doctoral degree, 533 associate professors and 219 professors and chief doctors.
 The university's library has an advanced electronic reading room and has access to the retrieval system for medical documents from the American MEDLINE and the Chinese Medical Institute.

 The university enrolls undergraduate, graduate and master as well as postgraduate students.
 The total number of students has amounted to 13,806 including international students, all of whom are currently studying in the undergraduate program taught in English.
-Presently, there are more than 400 international students studying a wide range of medical programs at the University.
+Presently, there are more than 400 international students studying a wide range of medical programs at the university.
 Furthermore, the university is actively involved in international academic exchange activities with universities abroad, such as the University of Glasgow and regularly exchanges scholars and specialists to give lectures.
 About 120 teachers have been sent to more than 20 countries to study and involve in research.